RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__MSSM_8cpp.md

       if (not has_neutralino_LSP(result)) invalid_point().raise("Neutralino is not LSP.");
     }

+    /// Get an MSSMSpectrum object from an SLHAstruct
+    /// Wraps it up in MSSMSimpleSpec; i.e. no RGE running possible.
-    void get_MSSM_spectrum_from_SLHAstruct(Spectrum& result)
+    /// This can be used as a poor-man's interface to backend spectrum generators void get_MSSM_spectrum_from_SLHAstruct(Spectrum& result)
     {
       namespace myPipe = Pipes::get_MSSM_spectrum_from_SLHAstruct;
       const SLHAstruct& input_slha_tmp = *myPipe::Dep::unimproved_MSSM_spectrum; // Retrieve dependency on SLHAstruct

+      /// @todo FIXME this needs to be fixed -- is it needed any more?
+Where is this GAMBIT block supposed to be written?
       SLHAstruct input_slha(input_slha_tmp); // Copy struct (for demo adding of GAMBIT block only)
       // For example; add this to your input SLHAstruct: input_slha["GAMBIT"][""] << "BLOCK" << "GAMBIT";